Stochastic Buffer-Aided Relay-Assisted MEC in Time-Slotted Systems: System Model

 \section{System Model}

-We consider a three-node network, as shown in Fig.~\ref{fig:sysmodel}, comprising a Source Station (SS), a Relay Station (RS), and another node called the Higher-level Station (HS).
-The SS may represent an IoTD or a wireless mobile station that does not have computing server.
-The RS and the HS may be respectively an installed wireless relay and the BS in a cellular network, or they may represent any wireless nodes in an ad hoc network that have computation capability and collaborate to process the tasks demanded by the SS.
-We assume that time is divided into the units of slot, where in each slot an application in the SS generates a task with arrival probability $a$ and independent from other tasks.
-The SS stores the tasks in a transmission buffer to send to the RS whenever possible.
-On the other hand, the RS exploits a stochastic scheme to decide about processing or offloading the received tasks.
-In particular, when the RS receives a task, it assigns the task to its own computing server with probability $\rho$, and offloads the task to the HS with probability $1-\rho$.
-The results of the tasks computed at the HS are sent back to the RS and join the results of the tasks computed by the RS, and they all are sent to the SS gradually.
+We consider a three-node network, as shown in Fig.~\ref{fig:sysmodel}, comprising a Source Node (SN), a Relay Node (RN), and another node called the Higher-level Node (HN).
+The SN may represent an IoTD or a wireless mobile station that does not have a computing server.
+The HN and the RN may be respectively the BS and an installed wireless relay in a cellular network, or they may represent any stations in an ad hoc network that have computation capability and cooperate to process the tasks demanded by the SN.
+It is assumed that time is partitioned into the units of slot; in every slot, an application in the SN generates a task with the arrival probability $a$ and independent from the other tasks.
+The SN stores the tasks in a transmission buffer to send to the RN whenever possible.
+On the other hand, the RN exploits a stochastic scheme to decide about processing or offloading the received tasks.
+In particular, when a task is received by the RN, it is assigned to the server of the RN with probability $\rho$, and is offloaded to the HN with probability $1-\rho$.
+The results of the tasks processed at the HN are transmitted back to the RN and together with the results of the tasks processed at the RN, they all are sent to the SN gradually.